linux-mcsr-resources/linux-mcsr-resources.github.io/CONTRIBUTING.md

 Before adding a resource, there are some rules about which resources are allowed to be added.

 The resource should be Linux specific, meaning a resource that is also used on Windows, will not be accepted.
 Something like [Prism Launcher](https://prismlauncher.org/) or [Ninjabrain Bot](https://github.com/Ninjabrain1/Ninjabrain-Bot) would not be accepted.
-If a resource is *mostly* used by the Linux MCSR community, then that's fine too.
+If a resource is *primarily* used by the Linux MCSR community, then that's fine too.

 It is fine if the resource isn't made by you.